colarusso/QnAMarkup/README.md

 QnAMarkup
 =========
 A QnA Markup editor and interpreter.
+For more information, visit [this projects wiki](https://github.com/colarusso/QnAMarkup/wiki).
 You can see a live implementation at: [www.QnAMarkdown.org](http://www.qnamarkup.org)

-###Syntax
-QnA Syntax is described in detail at http://www.qnamarkup.org/syntax/.

 Install Instructions
 -----